Władysław Gomułka: Resignation and retirement

 In December 1970, economic difficulties led to price rises and subsequent protests.
 Gomułka along with his right-hand man Zenon Kliszko ordered the regular Army under General Bolesław Chocha, to shoot striking workers with automatic weapons in Gdańsk and Gdynia.
 Over 41 shipyard workers of the Baltic coast were killed in the ensuing police-state violence, while well over a thousand people were wounded.
 The events forced Gomułka's resignation and retirement.
 In a generational replacement of the ruling elite, Edward Gierek took over the Party leadership and tensions eased.

-Gomułka's negative image in communist propaganda after his removal was gradually modified and some of his constructive contributions were recognized.
+Gomułka's negative image in communist propaganda after his removal was gradually modified and some of his constructive contributions were recognised.
 He is seen as an honest and austere believer in the socialist system, who, unable to resolve Poland's formidable difficulties and satisfy mutually contradictory demands, grew more rigid and despotic later in his career.
 A heavy smoker, he died in 1982 at the age of 77 of lung cancer.
 Gomułka's memoirs were not published until 1994, long after his death, and five years after the collapse of the communist regime which he served and led.

 The American journalist John Gunther described Gomułka in 1961 as being "professorial in manner, aloof, and angular, with a peculiar spry pepperiness".

 Gomułka was buried at Powązki Military Cemetery in Warsaw.